 The league, the very instrument that purportedly threatens competition among teams, is necessary for teams’ existence.
 Rules potentially affecting the division of economic benefits—for example, rules regarding competition for players or rules regarding team movement—may have pro-competitive justification.
 Indeed, industry observers tend to acknowledge that rules limiting the number of players per team or club membership in a league are necessary for league survival.
 Focusing on collaboration among and between league co-owners and input suppliers over the division of rents while acceding that collaboration on quantity and quality are fundamental to team and league existence, turns conventional antitrust analysis on its head.
 Such a focus on division of rents rather than on quantity and quality of league output underlies much sports litigation.

-EI economists have worked in various sports industries examining league conduct to determine whether league rules are likely to diminish competition in any way, and, if so, whether there are pro-competitive justifications.
+Secretariat Economists professionals have worked in various sports industries examining league conduct to determine whether league rules are likely to diminish competition in any way, and, if so, whether there are pro-competitive justifications.

-EI economists have consulted for several sports leagues and associations, including:
+Secretariat Economists professionals have consulted for several sports leagues and associations, including:

 - National Football League